“The bottom line in leadership isn't how far we advance ourselves but how far we advance others.” (Maxwell, 1998)

 Top 10 things to do that increase your odds of getting a job.
 (Not in any specific order).

 Chief Jacob McAfee works with the Center for Public Safety Excellence as a CFO and CTO peer reviewer and as a CFAI accreditation assessor.
 He is a member of the IFE and he also teaches mentoring for the CPSE.
-He teaches and facilitates department strategic plans and standard of cover development.
+He teaches and facilitates department strategic plans and standards of cover development.
 He currently works as the Fire Chief of the Fresno City College Fire Academy and the Director of Fire Technology.
 If he can help you in any way, please contact him anytime.
 You can reach Chief Jacob McAfee with the contact information below:

 Phone: (714) 454 - 2838